 Wearing your Prosthesis

 Partial dentures or full dentures may be used after your surgery but only with the permission of Drs.
-Elias or Jun.
+Elias, Stephens or Jun.
 This was discussed in your pre-operative consultation and reinforced in your post-operative instructions.
 Take care to avoid pressure from these appliances on your surgical site or healing abutments.